Inference for Low-Rank Models: Introduction

-We rely on two key technical conditions in formalizing the validity of this procedure for asymptotic distributions.
-We first assume $\Theta$ has \textit{spiked singular values}, which requires that the non-zero singular values are large.
-This condition ensures that the rank of $\Theta$ can be consistently estimated and that the singular vectors are estimated sufficiently well for use in Stage 3 of the procedure.
-The conditions we impose in this regard are stronger than those employed when deriving only statistical error bounds, but they allow us to obtain asymptotic distributions.
-This discrepancy is analogous to similar results obtained in the standard principal components analysis (PCA) regression, where existing results on obtaining asymptotic distributions rely on stronger separation between singular values and zero than results that provide only statistical error bounds.
+We rely on two key technical conditions in establishing asymptotic normality of our proposed estimator.
+We first assume $\Theta$ has \textit{spiked singular values} (SSV), which requires that the non-zero singular values are large.
+This condition ensures that the rank of $\Theta$ can be consistently estimated and that the singular vectors are estimated sufficiently well for use in Stage 2 of the procedure.
+In the inference context, to make \textit{entrywise} inference for the low-rank matrix, the SSV condition on the singular values seem necessary.

-The second condition relates to \textit{incoherent singular vectors} as defined in, e.g., \cite{candes2010matrix} and \cite{keshavan2010matrix}.
+The second condition relates to \textit{incoherent singular vectors} as defined in, e.g., \cite{candes2009exact,candes2010matrix, keshavan2010matrix}; and \cite{chen2019noisy}.
 This condition requires that the signals on the singular vectors should be approximately evenly distributed across their entries.
-In the framework of the iterative least squares procedure, the intuition can be roughly understood through the following heuristic illustration.
-Suppose rank$(\Theta)=1$, so $\Theta$ can be written as
+Under the incoherence condition, we use a ``rotation" argument to show that our approach provides asymptotically unbiased estimates of the eigenvector space.
+We note that incoherence does rule out the setting of ``sparse PCA,'' which needs a separate treatment and often requires explicit debiasing steps as in, e.g., \cite{jankova2021biased}.